-Officer Completing the Form:
+Officer Completing the Form: Officer Completing the Form:

 Signed Name:

 Date:

 Job Title:

 Assistant Director:

 Signed Name:

 Date:

 Service:

 Section 8 - Reporting of Findings and Recommendations to Decision Makers

 The findings of the EIA may be reported to decision-makers at several stages during the development of an activity.
 For example, the initial officer assessment findings may be included in a feasibility report or options appraisal to be considered by the Transformation Board or Chief Officers' Executive.